mearns/isomorphic-page-renderer/README.md

 Redux, such as `IsomorphicPageRenderer::createStore`, `IsomorphicPageRenderer::getStoreState`,
 and `IsomorphicPageRenderer::getDispatch`.

-The function can return a Promise for any asynchronous work that needs to be done.
+The function can return a Promise to account for any asynchronous work that needs to be done.

 ### `client-entry.js`